 The Council considers each item on the agenda and makes a decision.
 This decision is called a resolution of Council and is recorded in the minutes.

-The minutes are available from Friday following the meeting on the meetings page on our website.
+We endeavour to have the minutes available within 3 days following the meeting on the meetings page on our website.

 Composition of agendas

 The agenda for a Council meeting is divided into several sections: